-Nominees for Class I Directors
+Class I Directors

-David I. Beatson, age 58, has served as a non-employee Director since November 2000.
-Mr. Beatson is Principal and Founder of Ascent Advisors, LLC, a consulting practice directed at strategic positioning and corporate business development plans and strategy.
-Mr. Beatson is a recognized leader in the field of transportation, logistics and supply chain management having served as Chairman and CEO of several leading companies in this industry.
-From July 2003 to April 2005, Mr. Beatson served as Regional CEO North America and Member of the Executive Board of Panalpina, Inc., a leading provider of intercontinental airfreight and seafreight forwarding and transportation, specializing in global integrated logistics and comprehensive supply chain management solutions.
-From June 2000 to July 2001, Mr. Beatson served as president, CEO and chairman of Supply Links, Inc., an Internet-based B2B global supply chain network that links customers to multiple transportation modes and service providers through a single platform.
+David I. Beatson, age 59, has served as a non-employee Director since November 2000.
+Mr. Beatson is Chief Executive Officer of Globalware Solutions ("GWS"), a global supply chain management solution provider with facilities in North America, Asia and Europe.
+GWS provides comprehensive state-of-theart physical and digital supply chain solutions that enable clients to increase return on investment and improve time-to-market.
+Mr. Beatson is a recognized leader in the field of transportation, logistics and supply chain management having served as Chairman and CEO of several leading companies in the industry.
+From July 2003 to April 2005, Mr. Beatson served as Regional CEO North America and Member of the Executive Board of Panalpina, Inc., a leading provider of intercontinental airfreight and sea freight forwarding and transportation, specializing in global integrated logistics and comprehensive supply chain management solutions.
+From June 2000 to July 2001, Mr. Beatson served as president, CEO and Chairman of Supply Links, Inc., an Internet-based B2B global supply chain network that links customers to multiple transportation modes and service providers through a single platform.
 From July 1998 to June 2000, Mr. Beatson served as chairman, president and CEO of Circle International Group, Inc., a global transportation and logistics company.
 From 1991 to June 1994, Mr. Beatson served as vice-president of sales and marketing and then from June 1994 until July 1998 as president and CEO of Emery Worldwide, a global transportation and logistics company.
 Prior to 1991, Mr. Beatson held several management positions in the logistics and transportation industry, including American Airlines and CF Airfreight.
 Mr. Beatson also currently serves as an industry representative member of the Executive Advisory Committee to the National Industrial Transportation League, to which the Air Freight Association elected him in 1995.
 He also serves on several industry boards including the Council of Supply Chain Management Professionals.

-James F. Reilly, age 47, has served as a non-employee Director of the Company since its inception.
+James F. Reilly, age 48, has served as a non-employee Director of the Company since its inception.
 Mr. Reilly has been an investment banker since 1983 and is currently a Managing Director and Head of West Coast Investment Banking of Needham & Company, Inc., a nationally recognized investment banking and asset management firm focused primarily on serving emerging growth industries and their investors, a position he assumed in January 2004.
 Previously he was a Managing Director of J.P.
-Morgan Securities, Inc., an investment banking firm, and a Managing Director in the Technology Group of Warburg Dillon Read, the global investment banking division of UBS AG.
+Morgan Securities, Inc., an investment banking firm, and a Managing Director in the Technology

+Group of Warburg Dillon Read, the global investment banking division of UBS AG.
 From 1983 to 1999, Mr. Reilly was associated with Warburg Dillon Read or one of its predecessor companies and specialized in corporate finance advisory work for a broad range of technology companies.

-Class II Director
+Nominee for Class II Director

-Dr. Neil W. Jacobs, age 71, has served as a non-employee Director of the Company since July 2000.
-Dr. Jacobs is a professor of computer information systems and management at Northern Arizona University ("NAU") and a technology industry veteran.
-Dr. Jacobs' academic area of expertise includes strategic management issues and the role information technology plays in support of strategy and operations.
+Dr. Neil W. Jacobs, age 72, has served as a non-employee Director of the Company since July 2000.
+Dr. Jacobs was a professor of computer information systems and management at Northern Arizona University ("NAU") until his retirement in May 2007 and is a technology industry veteran.
+Dr. Jacobs' academic area of interest includes strategic management issues and the role of information technology in support of strategy and operations.
 From 1996 to 1999, Dr. Jacobs served as associate dean of the College of Business Administration at NAU.
-Prior to his academic career, he served as an officer in the United States Air Force and held management positions in manufacturing and information technology at IBM and Memorex.
+Prior to his academic career, he served as an officer in the United States Air Force and held management positions in manufacturing, materials management, and information technology at IBM and Memorex.